terales/blackbird-docs/src/content/docs/apps/Strapi.mdx

 - **Search content**: Returns a list of content based on specified inputs.
 Only for collection types content types.
 - **Download content**: Downloads content by ID as an HTML file.
 By default, downloads the published version.
 - **Upload content**: Uploads an HTML file to localize content for a specific language.
+This action has an optional `Strapi version` input to specify which version of the content to update (default is the v5).
+If you are using Strapi v4, you can set the `Strapi version` input to `v4` to ensure compatibility.
 - **Delete content**: Deletes content by ID.

 ## Events